 See Expanding Your Network, Part I: Associations

-Last week, I highlighted a few writers’/editors’ associations to help you begin (or continue) growing your network.
-This week, I’m focusing on the other side of that: literary events.
+In my previous post on Associations, I highlighted a few writers’/editors’ associations to help you begin (or continue) growing your network.
+In this post, I’m focusing on the other side of that: literary events.

 Why Do I Have to Network?

 Publishing is still often about who you know and who you connect with.
-The best place to connect and to be remembered is often at literary events, where you can share interests, form a bond, and imprint your face on other writers, agents, etc. (That’s not to say that I don’t love my online connections, but the moment one of you changes your avatar or profile picture, you risk me being unable to remember if you’re that Joanie or a new one!)
+The best place to connect and be remembered is often at live events, where you can share interests, form a bond, and imprint your face on other writers, agents, etc. (That’s not to say that I don’t love my online connections, but the moment one of you changes your avatar or profile picture, you risk me being unable to remember if you’re that Joanie or a new one!
+It’s happened!)

 What Happens at Literary Events?